 Introduction to Smithfield, Rhode Island

 Smithfield, Rhode Island is 9 miles W of Pawtucket, Rhode Island (center to center) and 39 miles SW of Boston, Massachusetts.
 The town is located in Providence county and is part of the Providence - Fall River - Warwick metro area.
-The population of Smithfield is 20,613.

 The earliest settlers, who arrived in the beginning of the 17th century, named the area after Smithfield, London.
 It began as a farming community with an active Quaker community that extended to South Uxbridge.
 In the 1800s, many mills were built in the area.
 The Ku Klux Klan was active during the 1920s, and the town served as the venue for frequent KKK rallies.